anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: The only way to tell the truth is to speak with kindness.
-Only the words of a loving man can be heard.
+Quote: Success consists of going from failure to failure without loss of enthusiasm.

-By: Henry David Thoreau
+By: Winston Churchill